UnixHideout/Video-Materials/README.md

 # Video-Materials

 Hello Internet.
-This is a repositories of all of the video materials we use throughout the videos.
+This is a repository of all of the video materials we use throughout the videos.
 For transparency reasons this repository will always be public and it's files always licensed with Creative Commons Attributions 4.0 International (CC Attr.
 4.0 Int.) unless another Creative Commons license is stated.

 # Contents